KonghaYao/pure-graph/README.md

 ## Installation

-First, you need to install the Pure Graph package.
+First, you need to install the Open LangGraph Server package.
 You can do this using npm or yarn.

 ```sh
 npm install @langgraph-js/pure-graph